CIBC-Internal/python/Doc/library/select.rst

    Create a kqueue object from a given file descriptor.

-.. method:: kqueue.control(changelist, max_events[, timeout=None]) -> eventlist
+.. method:: kqueue.control(changelist, max_events[, timeout]) -> eventlist

    Low level interface to kevent

-   - changelist must be an iterable of kevent object or None
+   - changelist must be an iterable of kevent objects or ``None``
    - max_events must be 0 or a positive integer
-   - timeout in seconds (floats possible)
+   - timeout in seconds (floats possible); the default is ``None``, to wait forever

+   .. versionchanged:: 3.5
+      The function is now retried with a recomputed timeout when interrupted by a signal, except if the signal handler raises an exception (see :pep:`475` for the rationale), instead of raising :exc:`InterruptedError`.

 .. _kevent-objects: